 Note: Sugar is an essential component in this recipe, it's what helps with the fermentation process.
-Don't substitute sugar with sugar a sugar substitute or sugar alcohol.
+Don't substitute sugar with sugar substitute or sugar alcohol.

 How to Store Sriracha Sauce

-Sriracha sauce is a fermented sauce that will last in your refrigerator in an airtight container or mason jar once opened for two to three months.
+Sriracha sauce is a fermented sauce that will last in your refrigerator in an airtight container or mason jar for two to three months.

 What to Put Sriracha On

 Homemade sriracha sauce tastes great as a dipping sauce or condiment for your favorite stir fry recipe, deviled eggs, chicken salad, fried rice, and rice.